KubawGaming/FakeNameAPI/README.md

 // Setting a fake nickname visible for all players: fakeNameAPI.setFakeName(targetToChangeNick, "Anonymous", Bukkit.getOnlinePlayers());

-// Checking if a player has a fake nick set up: if(fakeNameAPI.hasFakeNick(targetToChangeNick)) {
+// Checking if player sees fake nick for target if(fakeNameAPI.canSeeFakeNick(playerWhoShouldSeeTargetNewName, targetToChangeNick)) {
-    // Code if the target has a fake nickname set
-} else {
+    // Code if the target has a fake nickname set for player's perspective } else {
-    // Code if the target hasn't a fake nickname set
+    // Code if the target hasn't a fake nickname set for player's perspective }
-}

 // Getting a nickname that a player sees in another player